Flower (Sonic Youth song)

 "Flower" is a song by American alternative rock band Sonic Youth.
 It was originally released as a 12" single (listed as "Flower (Use the Word)") in 1985 by UK record label Blast First, with "Satan Is Boring" as the B-side.
 This version was quickly withdrawn at the band's request.
 In January 1986, Blast First and the band's American label, Homestead Records, both released "Flower" as a 12" backed by "Halloween"; the first run of the UK edition was on yellow/orange vinyl.
 Blast First also issued the song as a 7" single in edited form, retitled "Flower (Anti-Fuckword Radio Edit)", with a backwards version, "Rewolf (Special Natas Mix)", on the flipside.

-"Flower", "Halloween" and "Satan Is Boring" were all later included on the Geffen Records CD reissue of Sonic Youth's 1985 album Bad Moon Rising.
+"Flower", "Halloween" and the studio version of "Satan Is Boring" were all later included on the Geffen Records CD reissue of Sonic Youth's 1985 album Bad Moon Rising.

 Background

 "Flower" and "Halloween" were recorded and mixed at Radio Tokyo in Venice, California in January 1985.
 "Satan Is Boring" was a collage of live material recorded at concerts in Rotterdam and Aylesbury in April 1985.